lusaxweb/vuesax/docs/components/input.md

 ## Validations

-You can validate the input in a simple way and without so many complications using the property `vs-valid.sync` that will return us if the input is valid or not, to be able to know what the validation type is the property` vs-type`.
+You can validate the input in a simple way and without so many complications by using the property `vs-valid.sync`.
+It will return us if the input is valid or not, to be able to know what the validation type is use the property`vs-type`.

-If you need a custom validation, the property `vs-validation-function`.
+If you need a custom validation, use the property `vs-validation-function`.

 <vuecode md>
 <div slot="demo">